 The scholarships are not restricted to first-year students.
 No applicant will be awarded a scholarship more than once.

-The scholarships are awarded based on the merit of the 800-word essay or video, infographic, essay or song according to the topic determined for the given year.
+The scholarships are awarded based on the merit of the 800-word essay, YouTube video, infographic or song according to the topic determined for the given year.